-- OIS does not introduce any new application interfaces to the firm's end users as it operates in the background. - OIS can be implemented as SaaS (Software as a Service) for those firms that do not want to install the software on their IT systems. - The enterprise response functions that make an OIS demand-driven are available as an SaaS offering.
-This obviates the need for the firm itself to assemble the necessary data and analytics, which can be daunting (Chase, 2014).

-The MILP supply chain network design functionality of OIS can also be implemented as an SaaS offering.
+- The enterprise response functions that make an OIS demand-driven are available as an SaaS offering.
+This obviates the need for the firm itself to assemble the necessary data and analytics, which can be daunting (Chase, 2014). - The MILP supply chain network design functionality of OIS can also be implemented as an SaaS offering.
 In a recent blog, titled "Clouds: A Beautiful Thing for Sure!"
 (March, 29, 2015), Ms. Cecere concluded, "I like the clouds.
 In my opinion, they offer real promise for the supply chain."
 "So, does this mean we have to give up on demand-driven concepts?
 The answer is emphatically no. It is the right concept, but it will take more time and investment in process, analytics and technology."
-(Chase, 2014)
+(Chase, 2013)

-In support of Mr. Chase's concerns, it is hoped the author

-has demonstrated that an OIS can materially assist in the effort to make demand-driven concepts more understandable and, in turn, to accelerate demand-driven planning's deployment.
+In support of Mr. Chase's concerns, it is hoped the author has demonstrated that an OIS can materially assist in the effort to make demand-driven concepts more understandable and, in turn, to accelerate demand-driven planning's deployment.

 Finally, it may be of interest to the reader to consider which industries would benefit the most from an OIS.
-In the author's view, two factors are particularly important: (1) low earnings before interest and taxes (EBIT) as a percentage of revenue and (2) high SG&A as a percentage of revenue.
+In the author's view, two factors are particularly important: (1) low earnings before interest and taxes (EBIT) as a percentage of revenue and

+(2) high SG&A as a percentage of revenue.
 Fortunately, Professor Aswath Damodaran of the NYU Stern School of Business develops just such data for 96 industries in the United States annually.6